ModOrganizer2/modorganizer-umbrella/README.md

 # modorganizer-umbrella
 An umbrella- (super-) project for modorganizer.

-##Build instructions for all required modules
+##Build instructions for all required Components

 X86_64 Build:
 unimake.py -d "F:\Build"

 X86 Build: (Edit config.py and change Architecture to x86)
-unimake.py -d "F:\Build" usvfs
+unimake.py -d "F:\Build_32" usvfs

 ## Purpose
 This repository contains a meta build-system that is able to download and build MO subprojects and dependencies as necessary.